linkeddatacenter/kees/README.md

 #### Accrual periodicity

-kees:accualPeriodicity expects exactly a URI that describes a frequency (i.e. once a month, once a year).
+kees:accualPeriodicity expects exactly a URI that describes an expected frequency (i.e. once a month, once a year) for updating a target graph.

 The KEES agent SHOULD recognize at least all concepts in sdmx-code:freq scheme for dct:accrualPeriodicity and use these information to decide if executing a plan or not.

-The accrual periodicity pre-condition is satisfied if
+The accrual periodicity pre-condition is satisfied if one of this conditions matches:

-- no kees:accualPeriodicity properties is defined or
+- no kees:accualPeriodicity properties is defined
 - no target graph exists

-The accrual periodicity pre-condition is not satisfied and the rule MUST be skipped if the last update date of the target graph plus the accrual ferquency is less than current time.
+- the last modification date of the target graph plus the accrual frequency is greather of than current time

+If accrual periodicity pre-condition is not satisfied then the rule MUST be skipped.

 ### Error conditions and error management